Table of Contents :

 - Following too many books: Aspirants should avoid studying from many books at a time as they can get confused and mess up their NEET preparation.

-- Ignoring subjects: When it comes to competitive entrance exam like NEET-UG candidates should not leave a single page of any subject from the NEET syllabus unturned.
+- Ignoring subjects: When it comes to competitive entrance exams like NEET-UG, candidates should not leave a single page of any subject of the NEET syllabus unturned.

-Candidates should follow these NEET preparation tips to secure a good rank in NEET Exam.
-They should avoid all the mistakes which are mentioned during their NEET preparation.
-Stay tuned with BYJU’S to get the latest notification and updates on NEET 2020, NEET result for previous years’ NEET 2019 result.
-Know the detailed NEET syllabus, Exam pattern, books and other related information only at BYJU’S.
+Stay tuned with BYJU’S to get the latest notification and updates on NEET 2020, NEET result, previous years’ papers, NEET 2019 result.
+Know the detailed NEET syllabus, Exam pattern, books, and other related information only at BYJU’S.